Paddy Doherty (TV personality): When Paddy Met Sally

 into Doherty's chalet on his Queensferry travellers' site, living by his rules in episode one and hers in episode two.
 When Paddy Met Sally aired in January 2012.

 Celebrity Bainisteoir

 In 2012, Doherty appeared on Celebrity Bainisteoir.

 Gypsy Kids: Our Secret World

 In 2016 Doherty appeared in this Channel 5 series about Traveller life from the children's perspective.
 He talked about the importance of staying on in education for his community.
 He appeared on This Morning alongside his granddaughter, 8-year-old Margaret, to debate this issue.

 Dan and Paddy’s Bucket list-Kyushu Japan

 Doherty explored Kyushu and partook in challenges along the way with his co-host, Daniel Coll.

 The Truth About Traveller Crime

 In 2020, Doherty took part in the controversial Channel 4 programme The Truth About Traveller Crime.
 The programme received complaints which led to an Ofcom investigation.
-Twelve months later, the investigation was still ongoing with Ofcom blaming the complexity of the case for the delays.
+On 1 September 2021, Ofcom found The Truth About Traveller Crime was not in breach of broadcast standards, ruling the programme did not misrepresent facts when discussing the issue of crime and the Gypsy and Traveller community, and whilst it contained potentially harmful and offensive material, this was appropriately justified by context, and that the broadcaster provided sufficient warning to viewers that program contents may be harmful or offensive.